Skip to main content

 Frequently Asked Questions

-If your vehicle's actual cash value is below 10x your annual full-coverage premium, dropping comprehensive and collision usually wins long-term.
+If your vehicle's actual cash value is below 10x the annual premium difference between full coverage and liability-only, dropping comprehensive and collision usually wins long-term.
 For a $4,000 truck costing $720/year extra for full coverage, you break even after 5.5 years if the truck is totaled.
 Most older DFW trucks pencil out toward liability-only — but only if you own it outright.

 See Both Quotes Side-by-Side